PVP-K410/Calendar/README.md

 - Each model is located in a grouped by its use file. i.e. `Task.kt` could hold `Task` and `TaskMeal` models.

+###### ◽ src/main/.../service
+- Service is a layer that controls most things within this application.
+- Services handle database calls and business logic.
+- UI > ViewModel > Service > Database

 ###### ◽ src/main/.../ui
 - `Composable` functions (later on: `Components`) are used to build the UI.
 - `Screen` is just a component that is used to build the UI out of other components.
 - Screen components are located in `ui.screen` package.
 - Each screen has its own `Screen` component and `ViewModel` if required.
-- Components specific to a screen are located in the same file as the screen component.
+- Components specific to a screen are located in the same package as the screen component.
 - Components that are not specific to a screen are located in `ui.common` package, grouped by their use. i.e. `Texts.kt`, `Buttons.kt`, etc.
 - `Router` is used to define routes to screens.

 ###### ◽ src/main/.../worker
-- Background workers are located in `worker` package.
+- Service workers are located in `worker` package.
 - Each worker is located in a separate file.
-- Workers are used to perform background tasks.
+- Workers are used to perform background/foreground one-time/periodic tasks.

 ###### ◽ src/main/res
 - Resources are located in `res` directory.